cdrans/SAD_textbook/book/Bending/01_sym_bending.md

 ::::::

 ::::::{admonition} Bending Moment Equivalency
+:class: tudproof
 Although the overall resultant normal force acting on a beam section is zero, the stress distribution can produce an overall resultant moment.
-We can analyze this by considering the differential moment, $dM_x$, caused by the normal stress distribution acting on the area element, $dA$, illustrated in Fig. \ref{Fig:FlexFormRef}:
+We can analyze this by considering the differential moment, $dM_x$, caused by the normal stress distribution acting on the area element, $dA$, illustrated in {numref}`Fig:FlexFormRef`:
         \begin{equation*}
             dM_x = dF_z \cdot y = \left( \sigma_z \cdot dA\right)y
         \end{equation*}